olmescode/DataModule/README.md

 # DataModule
-DataModule is a versatile and efficient Roblox Library that provides a central point to manage and cache storage players' data in Roblox games The library includes configurations, server, and client APIs, and callbacks.
+DataModule is a versatile and efficient Roblox Library that provides a central point to manage and cache storage players' data in Roblox games.
+The library includes configurations, server, and client APIs, and callbacks.

 ## Features
 The DataModule library offers a number of key features, including: